leonardorleon/de-github-events-pipeline/README.md

 * make up: will start kestra in the background.
 You can develop on the UI or simply let it work on the active triggers on it's own or via backfill
 * make dbt: will start the dbt container, which you can either attach to on the terminal or attach through vscode to use the dbt power user extension
 * make stop: will stop the containers in the docker-compose.yml

-### DBT Sources

-To get started with dbt, let's set up the sources which are ingested through kestra data orchestration.
-First, let's create a [sources.yml](dbt/gh_events/models/sources.yml) in the root of the models folder.
-Here we can either set up the databaset (project-id when working on bigquery) and the schema (dataset name when working with bigquery) via environment variables, or when it's not there by the backup. change it up if needed.